connexcs/docs/docs/security.md

     + No complexity requirements
     + No password expiration period
     + No password hints
-    + No knowledge-based authentication (e.g. who was your best friend in high school?)
+    + No knowledge-based authentication (for example: who was your best friend in high school?)
     + No SMS for 2FA (use a one-time password from an app like Google Authenticator)
-2. Hardware Security Tokens: Yubikey is an example of  hardware security token which can never be digitaly stolen can be used for logins to ConnexCS.
+2. Hardware Security Tokens: Yubikey is an example of hardware security token which can never be digitally stolen can be used for logins to ConnexCS.

     <iframe width="560" height="315" src="https://www.youtube.com/embed/_EqOmhahBQc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-3. Duo Security or Google/Microsoft Authenticator: As per the NIST recommendations above SMS should not be trusted for second factor authentication.
+3. Duo Security or Google/Microsoft Authenticator: As per the NIST recommendations above SMS shouldn't be trusted for second factor authentication.
 We implement both Duo Security and [**Time-based One-time Password Algorithm (TOTP; specified in RFC 6238)**](https://tools.ietf.org/html/rfc6238), which can be used by Google Authenticator or Microsoft Authenticator.